sheffler/WeemoServerSDK/NET/README.md

 ##Using the Client with an Inversion of Control Container

 The Weemo .NET SDK is written to support multiple implementations, so you can choose the one that best suits your needs.
+Your project will need to reference the appropriate dependencies for the Weemo Client implementations to work.

+#### The RestSharp client depends on

+- Newtonsoft JSON.NET
+- RestSharp

+#### The HttpWebRequest client depends on

+- Newtonsoft JSON.NET

-If you're already using an Inversion of Control container, then it's ready to go.
-After an example using TinyIoC, we'll also show you how to use it using poor man's DI, if you're not using a container.
+If you're already using an Inversion of Control container, our first example is for you.
+It is based on a Nancy project using TinyIoC.
+If you're not using IoC, we'll also show you how to use it using a client factory.

-If you're using Nancy, in the Bootstrapper, override ConfigureApplicationContainer
+In this Nancy example, we override the Bootstrapper's ConfigureApplicationContainer method

 ```
 private IWeemoConfig GetWeemoConfig()